imayush-chauhan/tts_ttt/README.md

 It did't work on emulator, developers need to make an apk file to test it👍

-Commands to move the red square are ( up, down, right, left )
+Commands to move the red square are ( up, down, right, left ) and anything else will stop the square👍

 ![](screenshot/Screenshot%202022-07-04%20at%202.29.38%20PM.png)